Unipisa/SWHAP-TEMPLATE/README.md

 1. Folder [metadata](/.metadata) holds various files with meta information (catalogue, actors, journal, tags) to be updated throughout the process.

-Please note that this file need be **deleted or renamed** after instantiation.
+Please note that this file need be **replaced** in the instantiated workbench.

-Please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for greater details.
+Please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for more details.